 Not every piece of software you use allows special characters (Get with the program, software makers!) but most do.
 Special characters are things like an “!”, “%”, or “@”.
 Adding these within (not just at the end) of your password is a great password practice.
 The more dynamic a password, the harder it is to crack.

 I recommend using a free password generator to spin up your passwords.
 Tools like LastPass Password Generator and Norton Password Generator are free to use and adhere to all the rules we just discussed.
-If you use the
+If you use the Thank you, technology!

 Once you have one strong password, it is tempting to use it for all your accounts.
 That’s a big security no-no. If a hacker gains access to your password and it’s the same for every business and/or personal account – it’s game over.
 They won’t stop with the one account.
 They’ll work their way into your email, cloud storage, LinkedIn account, Manga-of-the-Month club, financial accounts – everything.
 It’s important to use a unique password for every account you have.
 If it seems overwhelming to remember a unique password for every account, you’re really going to love the next section.

 Use a Password Manager to Store Passwords

 People have a lot of passwords.
 A password manager is an application that stores all your strong passwords in one secure vault.
 And before you admit to allowing your Internet browser to auto-fill your passwords – just stop while you’re ahead.

 There are many free and paid password manager options for personal use and company accounts.
 LastPass, Google Password Manager, and Nordpass are just a few of the more popular password managers on the market.
 The additional advantage is that many managers have apps and browser extensions that will auto-fill your passwords if you’re signed into the manager.
 (So, if you do secretly let your browser store passwords, there’s a more secure way to do that.)